 Conclusion

 In this contribution, applicable conditions of DMVR and BDOF have been clarified.
 We would like to recommend that the working draft and reference software should support this specification.
+If not, the bugs of text and software should be fixed.

 Reference